Kevin-RB/Kevin-RB/README.md

-## Hi there, I'm Kevin Romero Bedoya 👋
+## Hi there, I'm Kevin Romero👋

-- 🔭 I’m currently working on ...
-Growing my skills as a Developer
+- 🔭 I’m currently working on... growing my skills, building cool stuff, learning a lot!
-- 🌱 I’m currently learning ...
-React
-- 👯 I’m looking to collaborate on ...
-Web development projects
-- 💬 Ask me about ...
-Anything
-- ⚡ Fun fact: ... currently doing my MIT in Australia!
+- ⚡ Currently doing my MIT in Australia!

 <!--
 ### More about me